markwk/chatroom/README.txt

 2. Enable the module at admin/build/modules.
 3. Copy chatroomread.php from the chatroom folder to the webroot of your site. chatroomread.php should sit next to your index.php file.
+4. If your module folder is somewhere other than 'sites/all/modules/chatroom', set the path to the folder in settings.php:
+   $conf['chatroom_module_dir'] = 'path/to/the/chatroom/module/directory';
-4. Enable access to chatrooms and chat for some roles on your site.
+5. Enable access to chatrooms and chat for some roles on your site.

 HACKING
 =======

-Chatroom is currently under heavy development.
-The DRUPAL-6--2 branch is where the action is, while the DRUPAL-6--1 branch is strictly for bug fixes, and will be deprecated as soon as the DRUPAL-6--2 branch is stable enough.

-Check the HACKING.txt file and the issues queue for the latest.
+The DRUPAL-6--2 branch is stable, and is now bug-fix only.
+The DRUPAL-6--3 is where features are developed, please post feature requests against this branch.
+Features may be backported from DRUPAL-6--3 to DRUPAL-6--2, but this will be done on a case-by-case basis only.

 Patches, testers, feature suggestions, bug reports etc all welcome!